automock/.github/profile/README.md

 # Welcome 👋

-**This project aims to facilitate the implementation of software quality best practices by offering practical solutions and utilities.
-Our goal is to bridge the gap between theory and practice and empower developers to follow these best practices effectively.**

-One of the primary focuses of this project is automated testing.
-We try to provide a range of utilities and libraries that can assist developers in writing comprehensive and reliable tests.
-These tools cover unit testing, integration testing, and end-to-end testing, enabling developers to ensure the quality and stability of their codebase.
+**The purpose of this project is to build useful solutions and utilities that make it possible to adopt software quality standards throughout the development of JavaScript and TypeScript applications.
+Our goal is to make a bridge between theoretical principles and actual execution so that developers working in the JavaScript/TypeScript ecosystems will be able to adhere to these ideal techniques in a competent manner.**